 Each year the City issues a Request for Proposals to nonprofit organizations that offer social service, housing or economic development programs.
 CDBG funds are awarded to organizations that demonstrate programmatic needs and the capacity to administer the proposed program.
-The City's Assistant Community Development Director coordinates the management of the public service and housing subcontracts and the Economic Development Planner coordinates the management of the economic development subcontracts.
+The City's Deputy Director and the Assistant Community Development Director coordinate the management of the public service and housing subcontracts and the Economic Development Planner coordinates the management of the economic development subcontracts.